ikp4success/shopasource/README.md

 **Settings**

-Update these values in sys_settings.py before use.
+Update these values in configs before use.

 ```